top of page

 Touch screens and tables

-The exhibition tracks the development of Stonehenge as a special place in the landscape, and explains the origins of the monument while illuminating the lives of the people behind it.
+The traveling exhibition Stonehenge: Ancient Mysteries and Modern Discoveries looks to over 400 ancient artifacts and the latest cutting-edge scientific research to answer questions about this iconic, mysterious World Heritage Site.
+The experience tracks the development of Stonehenge as a special place in the landscape, and explains the origins of the monument while illuminating the lives of the people behind it.

 Visitors will leave the exhibition with new revelations into what Stonehenge meant to the people who built it and what it means to the world today.